Everything you need to plan your trip in a single digital guide.

 I did eventually set off to cycle round the world.
 And I soon realised I could have started much sooner and with far less stress.
 I wish someone had told me explicitly what I needed to know to get to the starting line, and what could wait until later.

-Getting you on the road ASAP is the primary aim of this guide.
+Getting you to the starting line is the aim of this guide.

-This has all resulted in some key principles for this new ebook:
+This has resulted in some key principles for this book:

 - It’s concerned with simplicity and breadth, covering the full range of topics, but not getting bogged down in details that don’t matter.